advanced-cropper/vue-advanced-cropper/example/docs/introduction/under-the-hood.md

 2. Cropper waits rerender to await the changing of external container size.

-3. After rerender, the cropper determines the boundaries size by calling `boundaries` method and getting its result to set `boundariesSize` value.
+3. After rerender, the cropper determines the boundaries size by calling `boundaries` method and getting its result to set `boundaries` value.

 4. After boundaries is determined, the visible area coordinates is calculated by method `defaultVisibleArea`.
 The cropper always checks that visible area ratio is equal to the boundaries aspect ratio, if it's not equal, cropper recalculates visible area height to corresponding aspect ratio of the boundaries.

 5. After calculating boundaries and visible area `updateVisibleArea` methods is called.
-This method tries do adapt calculated visible area on previous step to the previous `visibleArea` value, current `coordinates` and `boundariesSize`.
+This method tries do adapt calculated visible area on previous step to the previous `visibleArea` value, current `coordinates` and `boundaries`.

 6. Cropper checks that coordinates fits inside visible area.
 If it's not cropper adapts coordinates to fit to visible area.
 It may break minimum width and minimum height restrictions but it always preserve aspect ratio restrictions.